Final NFL Mock Draft (With Trades!)

-The New York Giants need to find an effective edge rusher and Quincy Roche perfectly fits there defense.
+The New York Giants need to find an effective edge rusher and Quincy Roche perfectly fits their defense.
 He's a great athlete and a seasoned pass rush technician coming out of college.
-He will make an impact on there pass rush his rookie year.
+He will make an impact on their pass rush his rookie year.

 43. San Francisco 49ers Select-Eric Stokes-CB-University of Georgia

 Richard Sherman became a free agent this offseason and the Niners need to address the position in the draft.
 Eric Stokes is a freak athlete at the corner position who showed at Georgia his potential as a productive outside corner covering against SEC receivers.